SuvidyaNP/ML_Assignment-Regression/README.md

 **4. Comparison**

--Identified the best-performing algorithm (Random Forest Regressor) and worst-performing algorithm (Linear Regression).
+- Identified the best-performing algorithm (Random Forest Regressor) and worst-performing algorithm (Linear Regression).
--Justifications were provided for the selection of these algorithms.
+- Justifications were provided for the selection of these algorithms.

 **Conclusion**